andreleoni/commiter/README.md

+# Pre-requisites

+You need to have `ruby` installed for the commiter to work.

+If **not** installed you can follow the ruby's installation instruction through [here](https://github.com/rvm/ubuntu_rvm)

 # Commiter

-* Clone the project to a fixed place that should not be changed.
+* Clone the project into a fixed folder that should not be changed.
 * Run `./setup.sh`
-* Reload terminal`
+* Reload terminal
 * Follow the usage instructions

 # Usage

-## Setting a global commit context
+## Setting the global commit context

 ### Why use global context

-Global context should be used when you are working on a specific project for a long time.
-Does it will avoid to using the specific context on commit command.
+Global context should be used when you will work on a specific project for a long time.
+Doing this will avoid the need to set a specific context on commit command every time.

-### Real usage
+### Setting the context

-To set a global commit context, can be used the ./commit_setctx.sh script like the example:
+To set a global commit context the ./commit_setctx.sh script can be used like the example:

 `. commit_setctx.sh globalctx`

-After the global context set, all commits will use this context except that commits that have the prefix `CTX=anothectx` on commit execution.
-If this extra param be set in the command, this will be the execution context.
+After the global context is set, all commits will use this context.
+The only exception to it is when this prefix `CTX=anothectx` is added to a commit call.
+For this use only, the execution context will not be the global one, but the one added to the `CTX` environment variable.

-## Using the commiter script
+## Commiter script usage

 ```
     Usage